Inahira/INAHIRA/README.md

 # portfolio
-.Working on a portfolio website
+Working on a portfolio website.